You are here:

 Ecosystems can withstand the pressure arising from climate change and human interventions only to a certain extent.

 The European oyster plays a vital role in maintaining ecosystem functions in its habitat.
-Currently considered extinct in the German North Sea, it is being reintroduced through a project at the Alfred Wegener Institute.
+Currently considered extinct in the German North Sea, it is being reintroduced through a project at the Alfred Wegener Institute (AWI).

-Dive into one of the most biodiverse marine regions in the world – the Coral Triangle in Southeast Asia.
-The video highlights the importance of coral reefs for humans, and the impacts of climate change on these unique ecosystems.
-Available in German only.
+Dive into one of the most biodiverse marine regions in the world: In this video, the Centre for Tropical Marine Research (ZMT) shows the importance of coral reefs for humans and the effects of climate change on these unique ecosystems.

 What is the state of biodiversity in Germany?
 The BMBF Research Initiative for the Conservation of Biodiversity (FEdA) provides facts, a comprehensive database, and recommendations to counteract biodiversity loss.